SumoLogic/tailing-sidecar/helm/tailing-sidecar-operator/README.md

 The generated certificate is valid for 365 days after issuing, i.e. after chart installation.

-If you have [cert-manager](https://cert-manager.io/) installed in your cluster, you can make the chart use it for certificate management by setting the property `useCertManager` to `true`.
+If you have [cert-manager](https://cert-manager.io/) installed in your cluster, you can make the chart use it for certificate management by setting the property `certManager.enabled` to `true`.